piclas-framework/piclas/docs/documentation/developerguide/mpi.md

 # MPI Implementation

 This chapter describes how PICLas subroutines and functions are parallelized.
+Please also read the general rules for using {ref}`developerguide/bestpractices:MPI`.

 ## General Remarks: Things to consider
 In case any new communicator (e.g. SurfCOMM%COMM) is built during init or anywhere else with